marcj/BetterQuitJobBundle/README.md

   - Kohana, CodeIgniter, CakePHP -> `rm -rf /var/www` and restart your career with Symfony
   - SVN/CVS - Use the one and only git
   - Eclipse - You like pain, don't you?
-  - Dreamweaver - kill it with fire and better use vim
+  - Dreamweaver - kill it with fire and better use vim/phpStorm
   - PHP mail() - Use Swiftmailer or go to hell!

 ### So, if you're still using one of these, quit better your job or